wechto/paper/README.md

 We propose using a gradient penalty regularizer for the offset term and demonstrate its equivalence to Fisher divergence regularization, suggesting connections to the score matching and generative energy-based model literature.

-:curly_loop: [OFFLINE MODEL-BASED OPTIMIZATION VIA NORMALIZED MAXIMUM LIKELIHOOD ESTIMATION](https://arxiv.org/pdf/2102.07970.pdf) :volcano: :droplet:

-we consider data-driven optimization problems where one must maximize a function given only queries at a fixed set of points. provides a principled approach to handling uncertainty and out-of-distribution inputs.

 :curly_loop: [Uncertainty Weighted Actor-Critic for Offline Reinforcement Learning](https://arxiv.org/pdf/2105.08140.pdf) :+1: :fire:  ​ ​

 UWAC: an algorithm that detects OOD state-action pairs and down-weights their contribution in the training objectives accordingly.